conspyrosy/hedgehog/README.md

 [![Hedging Impermanent Loss Video](https://img.youtube.com/vi/GSIlF5q4eUk/0.jpg)](https://www.youtube.com/watch?v=GSIlF5q4eUk "Everything Is AWESOME")

-# TODO

-- add opyn connector
+### Improvements (pending...)

-- add cost of otokens. cost per day (pro-rata)
+- cost per day (pro-rata) of hedging
-- user should say how much liquidity they are providing as options price vary depending on amount bought...
+- user should say how much liquidity they are providing as options price vary depending on amount bought... right now we're assuming 1 unit of liquidity
 - refresh uniswap mid price and option data on block updates
-- opyn connector - understand strike price, exponents etc
-- opyn connector - figure out puts/calls separation
-- opyn connector - fetch assets by strike/underlying
 - smart contract to buy the options and provide liquidity to the pool

-### Improvements
+- be fully hedged at each point vs the extreme points...

-- Allow user to alter amount of options needed manually
+- Allow user to alter amount of oTokens desired manually
 - Support multiple asset pools.
 Right now just ETH-USDC is hardcoded due to lack of options available
 - Allow an arbitrary amount of options to be placed on the graph (multiple calls and puts).
 This will allow for more exotic strategies e.g. butterfly spreads.
 - Support other AMMs e.g. balancer, mooniswap, bancor, dodoex.
 Since balancer has up to 8 assets per pool it will be difficult to do anything meaningful with multi-asset pools. but for pools with only 2 assets and custom weights e.g. 98/2, this should work well.